sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 When you combine two keywords with NOT, you will get hits on documents containing the first search term while omitting documents containing the other search term.
 Use the operator with cauton, as combinations with NOT can potentially exclude relevant documents.

-Example: Search for Diabetes NOT "Gestational diabetes" will result in literature concerning diabetes but omitting all the literature that contains the term "gestational diabetes".
+Example: Search for Diabetes NOT Geriatrics will result in literature concerning diabetes but omitting all the literature that contains the term geriatrics.

 <ClientOnly>
   <Venn
     v-bind:sets="[
         {sets: ['Diabetes','Gestational- diabetes'], size: 3},
         {sets: ['Diabetes'], size: 12},
-        {sets: ['Gestational- diabetes'], size: 12},
+        {sets: ['Geriatrics'], size: 12},
     ]"
     text="Hits when searching with NOT"
     type="not" />